rhalbersma/bit_set/README.md

 [![License](https://img.shields.io/badge/license-Boost-blue.svg)](https://opensource.org/licenses/BSL-1.0)
 [![Lines of Code](https://tokei.rs/b1/github/rhalbersma/bit_set?category=code)](https://github.com/rhalbersma/bit_set)

 `xstd::bit_set<N>` is a modern and opinionated reimagining of `std::bitset<N>`, keeping what time has proven to be effective, and throwing out what is not. `xstd::bit_set` is a **fixed-size ordered set of integers** that is compact and fast.
-It does less work than `std::bitset` (e.g. no bounds-checking and no throwing of `out_of_range` exceptions) yet offers more (e.g. bidirectional iterators over individual bits that seamlessly interact with the rest of the Standard Library).
-This enables **fixed-size bit-twiddling with set-like syntax** (identical to `std::set<int>`), typically leading to cleaner, more expressive code.
+It does less work than `std::bitset` (e.g. no bounds-checking and no throwing of `out_of_range` exceptions) yet offers more (e.g. fulll `constexpr`-ness and bidirectional iterators over individual 1-bits).
+This enables **fixed-size bit-twiddling with set-like syntax** (identical to `std::set<int>`), typically leading to cleaner, more expressive code that seamlessly interacts with the rest of the Standard Library.

 ## Design choices for a `bitset` data structure

 > "A `bitset` can be seen as either an array of bits or a set of integers. [...]
 > Common usage suggests that dynamic-length `bitsets` are seldom needed."
+>
 > Chuck Allison, [ISO/WG21/N0075](http://www.open-std.org/Jtc1/sc22/wg21/docs/papers/1991/WG21%201991/X3J16_91-0142%20WG21_N0075.pdf), November 25, 1991

 The above quote is from the first C++ Standard Committee proposal on what would eventually become `std::bitset<N>`.
 The quote highlights two design choices to be made for a `bitset` data structure: